 Some two decades after the Fleetfield Race Track was constructed back in 1795, Mississippi became a part of the United States as the 20th state of the Union.
 From the gamblers’ point of view, the administrative change didn’t mean much.
 Gambling remained pretty much the same big part of Mississippians’ daily lives and it is pretty obvious why that’s the case – the Gulf Coast and the Mississippi River make this state a transition hub for many people traveling across the continent.
 The industry was officially given a go-ahead in 1817 for the first time, making gambling as legal.

-But, then the 1950s came and with them came the gambling ban.
-A group called Biloxi Protestant Ministerial Association started a large-scale lobbying campaign which forced the government to take action against gambling venues, suggesting that casinos were responsible for the increased crime rates in the area.
-For the next couple of decades, although still legal, Mississippi casino industry did lose much of its glamour.
+But, then the 1950s came, and with them came the gambling ban.
+A group called Biloxi Protestant Ministerial Association started a large-scale lobbying campaign that forced the government to take action against gambling venues, suggesting that casinos were responsible for the increased crime rates in the area.
+For the next couple of decades, although still legal, the Mississippi casino industry did lose much of its glamour.

 It wasn’t until the late 1980s before gambling saw its big comeback to Mississippi.
 First, the Indian Gaming Regulatory Act of 1988 came into power, allowing Native American tribes to run casinos on tribal lands.
 Then, in 1990, the Mississippi Gaming Control Act allowed casinos to run freely in certain parts of the state, namely along the Mississippi River and the Gulf Coast.